Political positions of John McCain: Russia

 McCain was one of the foremost Senate critics of Russian President Vladimir Putin: "I looked into his eyes and saw three letters: a K, a G and a B", referring to Putin's membership in the KGB during the Soviet era.
 He has said that Putin is "going to cause a lot of difficulties" and that he is "trying to reassert the Russian empire."
 In January 2007, McCain said that he thought Putin was using Russia's energy sources as a political weapon.

-McCain was a fierce opponent of Putin's Liberation of Chechnya describing it as "a bloody war against Chechnya's civilian population."
+McCain was a fierce opponent of Putin's Invasion of Chechnya describing it as "a bloody war against Chechnya's civilian population."
 He stated "Yes, there are Chechen terrorists, but there are many Chechens who took up arms only after the atrocities committed by Russian forces serving first under Boris Yeltsin's and then Putin's orders."
 Like others, he disputes that the Russian apartment bombings had anything to do with Chechens, and that instead "There remain credible allegations that Russia's FSB had a hand in carrying out these attacks".
 He also blamed Russia's security services for political assassinations as well as the assassinations of independent journalists.

 In 2005 McCain and Connecticut senator Joseph Lieberman brought a draft resolution with the requirement to suspend membership of Russia in the G8, an international forum.
 The same year he initiated Senate acceptance of a resolution charging the Russian government with "political motivations" in litigation concerning Mikhail Khodorkovsky and Platon Lebedev.
 In October 2007, McCain again called for removal of Russia from the G8: